dinel9Panagoda/CSRF-PREVENTION-WEBAPP/README.md

 At last you have to take all your PHP files to the HTDOCS folder located inside the C:Drive's XAMPP folder where the file path is C:\xampp\htdocs.
 All the implemented web app pages should be with ".php" extension.
 Now open up the WEB BROWSER and type localhost:portnumber.
 (You can write any port number recorded in the PID in the control panel next to the GREEN apache tag.
 Now you will be able to see a list of folders and files stored inside HTDOCS folder.
 Now click the php file and run.

-You can find the loginHome.php as the index or the home page to start with. :)
+NOTE: You can find the loginHome.php as the index or the home page to start with. :)
+Since it makes easier for you'll to view all the files in the index, I have named it as loginHome.php.
+If not you can replace everything mentioned as loginHome.php to index.php.
+Then it will automatically open the web application without seeing the index files.

 Thats it!
 ENJOY!!!